Gelinator/TidyDataAssignment/CodeBook.md

 ### Sticking the Data Together
 To build a complete data frame object containing all the train and test data, a combination of row bind (`rbind()`) and column bind (`cbind()`) were used.

-Combining the `train` and `test` datasets on top of each other. `binding` labeled objects are the result of
+Combining the `train` and `test` datasets on top of each other. `binding` labeled objects are the result of this combination

     xbinding <- rbind(xtrain,xtest)
     ybinding <- rbind(ytrain,ytest)